 The first attack on the encampment allegedly occurred in the early hours of Jan.
-4 among a group of tents on a parking lot owned by St. Paul’s Episcopal Parish in Queen Anne.
+4 among tents huddled on a strip of city property next to St. Paul’s Episcopal Parish in Queen Anne.

 John, a veteran who uses a wheelchair and who lives in the small encampment, was across the street near Metropolitan Market when he saw someone dump gasoline on his tent and then watched it melt in the blaze.
 His wallet and phone were also destroyed in the fire.